Preview Changes will not be visible to customers until published.

 If you are a Post-Review firm, we recommend the following workflow as a best practice:

-📌 To automate all of this within AdvicePay for max efficiency, your firm will first want to:
+📌 To automate all of this within AdvicePay for maximum efficiency, your firm will first want to:

 1. Navigate to Firm Settings > Engagements

-2. Since using an Engagement workflow when creating invoices and/or sending out documents is required when Engagements is active, by default one engagement will be created for you already.
-Click Edit to begin adjusting the conditions.
+2. Since using an Engagement workflow when creating invoices and/or sending out documents is required when Engagements is active, by default, one engagement will be created for you already.
+Click Edit Workflow to begin adjusting the conditions.

 Important: When creating separate workflows for different Offices, a New Engagement Workflow will need to be created.
 The Default Engagement does not have an Office Segmentation option.

-3. Rename the Engagement to capture the type of service a client may be engaged in (e.g. "Ongoing Financial Planning").
+3. To create a new workflow, click on Add New Engagement Workflow.
+This will open a modal to complete for the new Engagement workflow.
+If you use the default Engagement instead, Rename the Engagement to capture the type of service a client may be engaged in (e.g. "Ongoing Financial Planning").

 When multiple Engagement workflows are present, advisors will be selecting which one they want to use when creating and sending documents/invoices -- so it's best to make the name as clear as possible for them.